From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Discussion

-Consistent with Box~1, CSCI is not intended to substitute for Shariah-board rulings or proprietary index-provider governance, and our empirical implementation should be read as an \emph{emulated} screening framework constructed from public CRSP/Compustat inputs.
-In particular, provider-specific implementation details (e.g., revenue classification rules, treatment of special items, and proprietary sector mappings) are not fully observable, so exact membership replication is not guaranteed even when the underlying screening concepts coincide.
-Where constituent membership data are available, the framework can be externally validated by comparing classification accuracy and the implied continuous compliance gradient.
-Accordingly, we emphasize the framework's value as a transparent, modular mapping from heterogeneous threshold rules into a continuous characteristic, rather than as a definitive authority on compliance status.
+Second, CSCI is not intended to substitute for Shariah-board rulings or proprietary index-provider governance.
+Our empirical implementation should be read as an emulated screening framework constructed from public CRSP/Compustat inputs.
+Provider-specific implementation details (revenue classification rules, treatment of special items, proprietary sector mappings) are not fully observable, so exact membership replication is not guaranteed.

-Second, the empirical implementation focuses on U.S.\ equities.
-While this provides a deep, liquid universe with well-developed factor datasets, the composition of Shariah-compliant opportunities, and the interaction between CSCI and performance, may look different in emerging markets or in markets with strong local Shariah governance traditions.

-Third, like any backtest, the portfolio results are conditional on the sample period, the choice of transaction cost assumptions, and the particular mapping from standards into numerical thresholds.
-Alternative parameterisations of the comfort and outer thresholds, or different weightings of the ratio dimensions, produce CSCI scales that are highly correlated with the baseline but not identical.
-We document that our main findings are robust to such choices, but recognise that a Shariah board or index committee might reasonably prefer a slightly different calibration.

-Finally, the paper treats CSCI as exogenous to expected returns.
-In practice, firms' choices regarding leverage, liquidity and business activities are jointly shaped by their investor base, financing constraints, and managerial preferences.
-Understanding the dynamic interaction between investor demand for high-CSCI portfolios and firms' financing and investment policies is an important question that we leave for future work.
+Third, the paper treats CSCI as exogenous to expected returns.
+In practice, firms' choices regarding leverage, liquidity, and business activities are jointly shaped by their investor base, financing constraints, and managerial preferences.
+Understanding the dynamic interaction between investor demand for high-CSCI portfolios and firms' financing policies is an important question for future work.